Vision + Initiatives

 - Contact Us

-In November 2014, voters in the Clackamas Community College district approved a $90-million bond measure that is being used to update and expand college classrooms and labs and modernize equipment to meet industry standards.
-Passage of the bond also results in CCC receiving $32 million in state matching funds, which will be used to support Harmony West, the Holden Industrial Technology Center, the DeJardin/Pauling Science Complex and the Wacheno Welcome Center.
+In November 2014, voters in the Clackamas Community College district approved a $90-million bond measure that was used to update and expand college classrooms and labs and modernize equipment to meet industry standards.
+Passage of the bond also resulted in CCC receiving $32 million in state matching funds, which was used to support Harmony West, the Holden Industrial Technology Center, the DeJardin/Pauling Science Complex and the Wacheno Welcome Center.